DANCING PANDAS

 • 10% Types of Credit Used

-Lets take a closer look at these 5 points.
-I’ll share our strategy on each one, to show how we maintain a strong score.
+Lets take a closer look at these 5 points about how a good credit score gets determined.
+I’ll share our credit score strategies on each one, to show how we maintain a good credit score while reaping the benefits of credit card rewards.

 Payment History